serenity-is/docs/getting_started/installing_serene_directly_from_visual_studio.md

 Start Visual Studio and Click *New => Project*.

 > Note that this application template requires Visual Studio 2012 or higher.
-Make you sure you have the latest Visual Studio updates installed.
+Make sure you have the latest Visual Studio updates installed.

 In the New Project dialog box *Recent*, *Installed* and *Online* sections will be shown on left and *Installed* is the active one.